 Despite all achievements, it is important to keep in mind that MSF was very much hampered in its action due to lack of access as well as the targeting of medical and humanitarian assistance, leading to unacceptable security issues.
 This is a major concern that actors and donors at all levels must be aware of.
-MSF is often operating in very challenging contexts, where many organisations choose not to be because of the risks linked to security situation, corruption, access etc. MSF programmes and teams regularly faced difficulties in the implementation of activities, with evacuations, lootings, suspension of activities, political and administrative difficulties, large scale epidemics etc. Exit strategies and preparedness, closing down and handing over projects remain difficult and plans to do so are often jeopardised or delayed due to changes in the context that affected the needs of the host population and/or the ability of other actors to take over.
+MSF is often operating in very challenging contexts, where many organisations choose not to be because of the risks linked to security situation, corruption, access etc. MSF also saw that we in 2015, had an increase in the volume of remote activities, and medical donations (Lebanon, Syria).